Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 As mentioned above, Volue can hardly advise on how to specifically monitor hardware/systems.

-IT Operations should definitely put warnings in place for usual indicators of insufficient hardware sizing, examples being:
+We recommend that the IT operations should make sure that warnings are given for usual indicators of insufficient hardware sizing, such as:

 - High average CPU utilization over a certain time period (e.g. 85% for more than 20 minutes).
 - High disk usage / little space left (e.g. 85% of space used up).